 The art installation

 Then, we were led to the art installation itself: It consisted of 6 TV screens showing face and back of the head of 3 silent patients suffering from advanced breast cancer.
 Opposite each TV screen was a comfortable armchair; and above each armchair was a speaker from which you could hear their devastating story.
 So to hear their story, you had no choice but to sit in this armchair and look in the eyes of this silent patient on the TV screen (not a comfortable thing to do).
-The point of this art installation was to make you realise that, however uncomfortable it is, that’s how we should support friends and family as opposed to using escapism as a coping method.
+The point of this art installation was to make you realize that, however uncomfortable it is, that’s how we should support friends and family as opposed to using escapism as a coping method.
 This art installation was created to make you feel differently, to question yourself in order to make you behave differently.

 Are you affected by advanced breast cancer?
 Through a friend, family member, yourself?
 Were you aware of the lack of support for these patients?
 As usual, let me know in the comments box,